lafolle/lafolle.ca/content/blog/broken-resolution.md

 exit status 1
 ```

 Of course!
+When the server loads the cert and private key,  it generates corresponding public key from private
+key and matches it against the provided public key in first argument.
+This matching failed here,  hence the
-That is expected.
-Now we are certain that attacker cannot do any damage unless they have the private
+error.
+Now we are certain that attacker cannot do any damage unless they have the private key corresponding to
-key corresponding to the public key.
+the public key.

 If the imposter is somehow able to direct the browser to her IP which is backed by a webserver also controlled by
-her,  unless the website is being accessed by HTTPS,  she won't be able to do any harm because the whole
+her,  until the website is being accessed by HTTPS,  she won't be able to do any harm because the whole
 certificate dance prevents her from faking the identity.
 But it is important to note that this only works if the
 website is being accessed over HTTPS.
 In case the website is accessed over HTTP,  there is no way for the client
 to verify the identity of server it is communicating with and is easy for the attacker to fake its identity.
 For